Ruslan-B/FFmpeg.AutoGen/README.md

 Build
 =====

-Prebuild shared libraries to "./FFmpeg/bin" folder.
+Put prebuild shared libraries to "./FFmpeg/bin" folder.
-For Windows they could be downloaded from: http://ffmpeg.zeranoe.com/builds/ Compile solution.
+You can download it for Windows from: http://ffmpeg.zeranoe.com/builds/ Compile solution.